 - Online arbitrage using eBay, Gumtree (craigslist) and Facebook marketplace: flipping vehicles, appliances, furniture and other items

-- Maintenance of a shopping centre – i.e. cleaning graffiti, rubbish, gardening and general caretaker duties
+- Maintenance of a shopping center – i.e. cleaning graffiti, rubbish, gardening and general caretaker duties

 - Small ‘Cashies’ – payments for landscaping, fixing / repairing / maintaining vehicles, cleaning cars and houses, mowing lawns

-- A small website portfolio that earns income from Advertising, Affiliates and by selling Digital Products.
+- A small website portfolio that earns income from Advertising, Affiliate marketing and selling Digital Products.